-Six symbols traded over the counter broke out, all to the upside.
+One symbol traded over the counter broke out, to the downside.

 The symbols I'm analyzing are mid- and large-cap stocks having analyst coverage, as well as selected exchange-traded funds.
 I screened them for...

 - the odds of a successful trades in the direction of the breakout since the present uptrend began on the S&P 500 weekly chart, on Oct.
 4, 2011,